Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 Investment funds might be the right fit if…

-- You might want to live in Portugal in future, but haven’t yet chosen your perfect location
+- You might want to live in Portugal in future, but haven’t decided yet

 - You’re keen to save money on associated taxes and fees